-First-hand public service experience is an integral part of the PSM program.
+First-hand public service experience is an integral part of the MPA program.
 Internships offer students the opportunity to apply classroom learning to real-world problems, to build resumes and professional networks, to refine career plans, and to observe the behaviors that characterize successful professionals.
 During the past few years, PSM students have interned at the White House, the Urban Justice Center, the Salvation Army, the National Disability Rights Network, the New York City Council, the International Institute for Strategic Studies, the Institute for Women's Policy Research, and other organizations.
-The PSM program helps students locate internships, prepare resumes and cover letters, and practice interviews.
+The MPA program helps students locate internships, prepare resumes and cover letters, and practice interviews.

 Paid Summer Internships for Credit (Required)